Marion Scrymgour: Deputy Chief Minister to Independent

 On 4 August 2009, after the defection of another minister, Alison Anderson, Scrymgour announced that she would rejoin the Labor Party.
-She retired from politics at the 2012 election.

-Post-politics
+Other roles and activities

 After working for the Australian Red Cross in 2013–2014, Scrymgour returned to Wurli Wurlinjang Aboriginal Corporation as its CEO.
 In December 2013 she was elected as Chairperson of the Aboriginal Medical Services Alliance Northern Territory.

 In November 2013, Scrymgour was awarded an honorary doctorate in Health Sciences by the University of Sydney, the first Aboriginal recipient of such an honour from the Faculty of Health Sciences.

 In March 2019, Scrymgour was appointed CEO of the Northern Land Council and became the first woman CEO of any land council in the Northern Territory.

 Federal politics

 In March 2021, Scrymgour was preselected as the Labor candidate for the federal seat of Lingiari in the 2022 federal election after Labor incumbent Warren Snowdon announced he would not stand for re-election.
 She won the seat by a narrow margin from Country Liberal candidate Damien Ryan.

+Following the re-election of the Labor government in the 2025 Australian federal election, Scrymgour was named Special Envoy for Remote Communities in the second Albanese ministry.